Ban Jelačić Square: History

-The square's history begins in 1641 when a new marketplace was created on a plain below Gradec and Kaptol, near Manduševec spring.
-Over time, buildings and access roads were constructed around the marketplace.
-The location, initially called Manduševec, was later renamed to Harmica.
-The oldest standing building, dating from the 18th century, is situated at 1 Ban Jelačić Square.
+The history of Ban Jelačić Square begins in 1641, when a new marketplace was established on a plain below Gradec and Kaptol, near the Manduševac spring.
+Initially known as Manduševec, the area gradually developed as buildings and access roads were constructed around the marketplace and later became known as Harmica.
+For centuries, Harmica served as a transit point and marketplace through which merchandise passed on its way to the fairs of Kaptol and Gradec.
+The oldest surviving building on the square, located at 1 Ban Jelačić Square, dates from the 18th century.